Sculpt Your Inner Thighs: The Top 10 Benefits of Adductor Squeezes

 1. Increased Blood Flow

 Adductor squeezes are a great way to increase the blood flow to your inner thighs.
 This can lead to improved circulation and improved oxygenation of muscles, which can help with recovery after exercise.
-As you perform this exercise regularly, you'll notice that it becomes easier for you to exercise longer without fatigue or soreness in your inner thighs.

 2. Improved Range of Motion